 Selecting the best lens for Canon 80D

 Being out in the market to buy a new lens can really be a confusing experience.
-You have so many lenses to choose from and every lens claims to be the best from the rest.
+You have so many lenses to choose from and every lens claims to be the best of the rest.
 However, as a smart buyer, it is up to you to decide whether a particular lens solves your problem or not.

 Lenses come with varying features.
 It’s not only the focal length that defines how a particular lens differs from the rest.
 You need to factor in elements like usage scenario, build quality, aperture size, and stabilization to name a few.
 Therefore, we have categorized the lenses on how well they perform with the Canon 80D considering how you want to use it, and what each of the lenses has to offer for that particular usage scenario.